alitimusprime/data-tracelens/README.md

 .\scripts\windows\Reset-TraceLens.ps1 -ConfirmReset
 ```

-When you want to play Valorant, stop TraceLens, shut down Windows, and choose **Windows 10 - Valorant Mode** at boot.
-Docker requires your separate Docker Mode because its Linux container engine needs the Windows hypervisor.

 ## Detection and root-cause method

 Every 10 seconds the analyzer queries one-minute Prometheus windows and produces a normalized signal snapshot: